Shaping sustainable economic land use

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Federal Ministry of Agriculture (MoA)

 Overall term: 2018 to 2021

 Agriculture is essential to economic growth and long-term food security in Ethiopia.
-It is the main source of income for more than three quarters of the population.
-Since 2008, the Ethiopian Government has been working, with support from German development cooperation and other development partners, to rehabilitate land and boost rural livelihood.
+It is the main source of income for three quarters of the population.
+Since 2008, the Ethiopian Government has been working, with support from German development cooperation, to rehabilitate land and promote economic development.

-Land use has become sustainable and efficient, thus increasing agricultural production.
-Market access for the products and services of small farmers has improved.
+Land use is sustainable and efficient, thus increasing agricultural production.
+Market access for the products and services of small farmers is improved.

-- Developing and disseminating strategic documents for environmentally friendly land management: Essential guidelines are jointly developed and applied.
-Partners are assisted in improving their performance, and national efforts to reform land management are implemented.
+It first develops and disseminates strategic documents for environmentally friendly land management.
+Essential guidelines are to be jointly developed and applied for this purpose.
+Partners are also to improve their performance, and national efforts to reform land management are to be implemented.

-- Developing options for maintaining and efficiently managing the land: Participatory land use plans are developed with an emphasis on women and young people, while value chains for the sustainable use of rehabilitated arable land are planned.
+At the same time, the project works on creating options for maintaining and efficiently managing the land, developing participatory land use plans with an emphasis on women and young people.
+Value chains for the sustainable use of rehabilitated arable land are also planned.

-- Establishing an innovative training system to improve the advisory capacities of extension workers on rehabilitation and economic development
+Finally, an innovative training system is to improve the capacities of extension workers regarding rehabilitation and economic development.

 - The general conditions for rural development have improved.

-- 1,200 experts have received training in land rehabilitation and economic development
+- A total of 2,300 experts have received training in land rehabilitation and economic development.

 - The project has prepared five agricultural innovations for the Ministry of Agriculture, the project’s partner ministry.
 These innovations are approaches that have been tested successfully over many years.
 Topics include: community-managed natural resource governance, sustainable landscape stabilisation, commercial training provision, participatory land use planning, and protection through production.